Discovering Nonlinear Static Relationships in Unlabeled Dataset using Autoencoder with Ordered Variance: Explicit model extraction: ResNet autoencoder with ordered variance (RAEO)

 Residual neural networks or residual networks (ResNets) are neural networks that have a residual connection or skip connection, as shown in Fig. \ref{fig4a}.
-Two commonly used forms of ResNet functions are \cite{bKH}: \begin{enumerate} \item ResNet with a direct skip connection, denoted as $\textbf{f}_{\textbf{RN}}:$
+In general, a ResNet can be mathematically represented as \cite{He2016}: